CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 When diplomacy fails, hostilities ensue.

 ## Who Acts When
-The involved parties (= groups) act one after another.
-After all involed parties have had their **turn** to act, a **combat round** has passed.
-All members of a party act at the same time, during the party's turn.

-At the beginning of every combat encounter, the involved parties must roll for initiative.
+At the beginning of every combat encounter, the involved parties (= groups) must roll for initiative.
 In order to determine which party gets to act first, each party rolls a **1D6**.
 The party rolling the higher number, goes first.
 If there is a tie, roll a **1D2**.
 If the player party is involved, a one means they get to go first.

+The involved parties act one after another.
+After all involed parties have had their **turn** to act, a **combat round** has passed.
+All members of a party act at the same time, during the party's turn.

 If one party is surprised, the ambushing party gets to act for a full turn, without initiative being rolled.
 This is called a *surprise round*.
 After the surprise round, initiative is rolled and combat begins as explained above.
 A party is considered surprised if they were unaware of their opponents when the first attack roll happens.

 > As an example: this does not count for opponents standing right in front of each other in conversation, when one of them suddenly draws a dagger and attacks.
 The attacker can be clearly seen by the defender and thus they must both roll for initiative, to determine whether the defender can react in time.

 ## Combat Actions
-Every turn, every character gets to move and use a skill, once.
-They can do so in any order (move first or use a skill first) or they can forego taking either or even any action.
+Every turn, every character gets 3 **Action Points (AP)** to spend on actions during their turn.

+Any basic action, so any action not requiring a test, costs 1 **AP**.
+Any action requiring a test, costs 2 **AP**.

+This means that generally, one attack and one movement can be made, per turn.

+A character can move up to 15'/5m per **AP** spent.
+In **difficult terrain**, the distance moved per **AP** is 6'/2m.

 Speaking or shouting a short phrase is free.
 If you want to have a proper conversation, that will have to take multiple rounds.

+If the turn is ended with any **AP** unspent, they go towards the character's [melee defence](#melee-defence-agi) and [ranged defence](#ranged-defence-agi), as **+1D6** per **AP**.

 ## How to Attack
 All attacks made against another creature or character are made as an [opposed test](#opposed-test).